biolink/biolink-model/docs/GeographicLocationAtTime.md

----
-parent: Classes
-title: biolink:GeographicLocationAtTime
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: GeographicLocationAtTime
+# Type: geographic location at time

 a location that can be described in lat/long coordinates, for a particular time